tsherif/space-shooter.c/README.md

 space-shooter.c
 ===============
-A cross-platform, top-down 2D space shooter written in C using only system libraries.
+A cross-platform, top-down 2D space shooter written in C using only platform libraries.

 ![gif](./space-shooter.c.gif)